 What are essential oils?

 Essential oils are really just extracts taken from plants.
 It is important to find a quality retailer / supplier when you’re dealing with essential oils.
 This is because some suppliers source their plants differently and end up not having a pure extract.
 Maybe not the biggest deal to some people but it’s an important one for me.
+You don’t want to use a specific oil that relieves anxiety and find out that it’s mixed with other oils that are meant to increase energy or act as a stimulant.

 You’ll also want to be mindful of the fact that oils are commonly sold in “blends” meaning that they are a mixture of several different oils, intended to work toward combating a specific ailment.
 There is literally an essential oil blend for anything out there, just be mindful of what you’re purchasing.